-In the past weeks, you and your team worked on a case study in which you helped out teachers by applying your theoretical findings to their hypothetical practice.
-In the exchange week, you will present your case study research at the Montessori College, where you will meet actual teachers who, on a daily basis, deal with situations similar to those in the case studies.
-They are looking forward to exchange views and experiences with you!
+In the past weeks, you and your team worked on a case study in which you helped out teachers by applying your theoretical findings to their practice.
+In the exchange week, you will present your case study research to your fellow participants.
 Below, we listed the instructions for you to be able to prepare for your presentation.

-This step will take you about 4 hours.
-On Monday in the exchange week, you have another 1.5 hours to do some final preparations.
+Preparing for the presentation will take you about 6-8 hours.
+On Monday and Wednesday in the exchange week, you have another 3 hours in total to do some final preparations together.
 You can find the general planning of the course here.

 Practical: